Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 Cantaloupe is also known to be easy on digestion and is free of FODMAPs.
 FODMAPS are difficult-to-digest carbohydrates that can trigger symptoms related to irritable bowel syndrome and other digestive disorders.

 Cantaloupe nutrition is again rich with electrolytes, and cantaloupes also have a high water content.
-This makes it a great choice for homemade detox recipes.
+This makes the fruit a great choice for homemade detox recipes.

 Additionally, melon varieties are considered to be alkaline foods.
 This means they are able to help bring the pH level of the body back to its natural level.